openoms/bitcoin-tutorials/joinmarket/README.md

 ### Run the Order Book locally
 The order book is usually available at <https://joinmarket.me/ob>.
 The page being down does not affect the functionality of JoinMarket.
 Communication between the nodes is encrypted and passing through IRC servers.

-* Any JoinMarket instance can build the order book itself:
+* Any JoinMarket instance can build and serve the order book itself:
-Run in Tmux (as described above) to keep running when the terminal is closed.
+run in Tmux (as described above) to keep running when the terminal is closed.
     ```
-    cd ~/joinmarket-clientserver/scripts/obwatch
+    (jmvenv)$ cd ~/joinmarket-clientserver/scripts/obwatch
-    # install the matplotlib dependency first
-    sudo apt install matplotlib
-    python ob-watcher.py
+    (jmvenv)$ python ob-watcher.py
     ```
 * Create a .onion service:
-Use the RaspiBlitz script `internet.hiddenservice.sh`
+use the RaspiBlitz script `internet.hiddenservice.sh`
     ```
-    /home/admin/config.scripts/internet.hiddenservice.sh ob-watcher 80 62601
+    $ /home/admin/config.scripts/internet.hiddenservice.sh ob-watcher 80 62601
     ```
 * visit the displayed `.onion` hidden service address in the Tor Browser for the local order book.

+* (optional) to have the graphs show install matplotlib in the virtual environment:
+    ```
+    (jmvenv)$ pip install matplotlib
+    ```

-General docs on the order book: <https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/orderbook.md>
+General docs on the order book (including how to run without Bitcoin Core): <https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/orderbook.md>
 ### Export a private key of an individual UTXO-s to Electrum Wallet (advanced)

 <https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/USAGE.md#recovering-private-keys>